How to Use find -exec in Linux (With Examples)

 • Processing untrusted filenames where path injection is a concern

 At its simplest, find -exec runs a command on every match.
-To list detailed information for all PDF files in your Documents folder:
+List detailed information for every PDF under your Documents directory:

 find ~/Documents -name "*.pdf" -exec ls -lh {} \;